jaybhende/News-App/README.md

-# Getting Started with Create React App
+# News App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is developed with help of restful API to provide daily news headline.

 ## Available Scripts